gmboowa/rMAP-2.0/README.md

 This pipeline is written in **Workflow Description Language (WDL)**, utilizes **Docker containers** for tool standardization & is designed to run on the **Cromwell execution engine**.

 ## Features
 - Adapter trimming with Trimmomatic
 - FastQC-based quality control
 - Megahit-based genome assembly
 - Prokka for genome annotation
 - Snippy for variant calling
-- SnpEff for variant annotation
 - MLST profiling
 - Roary for pangenome construction
 - FastTree for phylogenetic inference
 - Abricate for AMR profiling
 - mob-suite for MGE detection
 - Remote BLAST support to NCBI
 - Auto-generated final report

 ---